Build More Meaningful Relationships

 - A vacation destination they loved.

-Freebie #4 – Seeking Forgiveness
+Outreach Email Freebie #4 – Seeking Forgiveness

-Combine this with the “It’s Been A while Ping” if you can’t think of anything else.
-By apologizing for it having been so long since you interacted.
-This elevates Freebie #1 and allows you incorporate #4 without having done something that caused harm.
+Apologizing for it being so long since you interacted elevates Freebie #1 and allows you to incorporate #4 without having done something that caused harm.

-Example of A Clear and Simple Apology
+A Clear and Caring Apology

 “Hi Sarah,

-You know, I just realized that I never really apologized for not having responded to your request to chat a while back.
-I do care about you and the only excuse I have that life has gotten into my way.
-Let me know if you have time soon and I’d love to make it up to you.”
+You know, I just realized I never really apologized for not having responded to your request to chat a while back.

 Exercise